-The IRS will send you a Notice of Federal Tax lien if efforts to collect your tax debt have been unsuccessful.
+The IRS will send you a Notice of Federal Tax lien if efforts to collect your back taxes have been unsuccessful.
 This document is a public record and establishes a claim on your property, including, but not limited to, real estate, vehicles, bank accounts, and even earnings.
-Taking steps to resolve your tax debt when you receive this notice can prevent the seizure of your assets.
+Taking steps to resolve your back taxes when you receive this notice can prevent the seizure of your assets.

 When your tax liability is assessed by the IRS — typically after you file your annual tax return — you will receive a bill in the mail for any outstanding amount.
 You may owe taxes if withholdings from your paycheck don’t cover the full amount of taxes you owe or if you are self-employed and haven’t made adequate estimated tax payments during the year.